Like humans, dogs go through various development phases to transform from adorable little puppies into full-grown adult dogs.

 As an existing or potential puppy owner, it is crucial to know how your pet’s lifecycle unfolds and the pertinent features of each stage of development.

-Having a good knowledge of what your puppy would go through as they grow into adulthood will help you better care of them.
+Visit tonsofcats.com to get knowledge about what your puppy would go through as they grow into adulthood will help you better care for them.
 Below are the five stages of puppy development.